 - Perform a System Restore.

-You will need to power down your computer using the button and then turn it on again and boot normally to your desktop.
+You will have to power down your computer using the button and then turn it on again and boot normally to your desktop to carry out these suggestions.

 1] Use some standard precautions